apache/nuttx-apps/nshlib/README.txt

       setting disables the 'sh', 'test', and '[' commands and the if-then[-else]-fi construct.
 This would only be set on systems where a minimal footprint is a necessity and scripting is not.

+  * CONFIG_NSH_DISABLE_ITEF

+     If scripting is enabled, then then this option can be selected to suppress support for if-then-else-fi sequences in scripts.
+This would only be set on systems where some minimal scripting is required but if-then-else-fi is not.

+  * CONFIG_NSH_DISABLE_LOOPS

+     If scripting is enabled, then then this option can be selected suppress support for while-do-done and until-do-done sequences in scripts.
+This would only be set on systems where some minimal scripting is required but looping is not.

   * CONFIG_NSH_DISABLEBG
       This can be set to 'y' to suppress support for background